 Life cannot exist without risk and I want to stress that travelling solo does not increase the risk that something bad may happen to you, it just changes the potential settings for such things to occur.

 If you are looking for a Timorese adventure, there are only a few entry points into the capital of Dili.
 There are regular flights from Bali and as it happens, regular flights from my home base in Darwin with the airline Air North.

 When I flew into Dili from Darwin, there was only one other passenger on the flight!
 This was my first hint that I was heading to significantly less visited land than I am used to.
 Even my flights in and out of Greenland were more full than this.

 Dili Airport is pretty small and very basic.
 After landing I payed for my tourist visa and was swiftly waved passed the ‘customs desk’.
-When I use the term ‘customs desk’ that is a bit of an exaggeration.
+When I use the term ‘customs desk’, it is a bit of an exaggeration.
 A foldaway desk with a piece of paper with ‘customs’ scribbled on it is easily the most informal customs I have ever been through!

 There were numerous taxi drivers standing outside the airport waiting for jobs.
 I flagged one down and negotiated a price to take me to my hostel ($10 USD is considered the standard cost) and was off.
 What happened next is where Dili left a pretty horrid first impression.

 What should have been a 20 minute drive along the coast was anything but.
 After using the traffic as a reason to divert the taxi despite my protests and my pleading with the taxi driver to go in the direction I was pointing (thanks to Google I knew exactly which way we needed to go), this driver proceeded to take us up into the mountains, far away from where I needed to be.